AsahiLinux/m1n1/README.md

-# m1n1: an experimentation playground for Apple Silicon
+# m1n1: A bootloader and experimentation playground for Apple Silicon

-(And to some extent a Linux bootloader)

 ## Building